Entolysin

 Recently, it was established that the planar structure and stereochemistry of CLiPs can be assessed by simple comparison to a reference.
 (De Roo, 2022) More specifically, by matching NMR spectra of a CLiP from a newly isolated bacterial source with those of existing (reference) CLiPs, one can determine whether they are identical or not.
 A detailed explanation on what NMR fingerprint matching is, and how to use it, can be found here.

-Below, we provide the reference NMR data of entolysin A in various formats.
-This data is recorded in DMF-d7 at room temperature, and can be used to asses similarities of newly isolated CLiPs to entolysin A.
+Below, we provide the reference NMR data of entolysin A and B in various formats.
+This data is recorded in DMF-d7 at room temperature, and can be used to asses similarities of newly isolated CLiPs to entolysin A and B.

 References